During this challenging time, we will do our best to keep the community updated about our libraries through this guide.

 Can I use the library on-site?
 Yes!
-Students, faculty and staff with current YU IDs have access to the YU Libraries.
+Students, faculty, staff, and approved alumni/ae with current YU IDs have access to the YU Libraries.
 We will continue to provide Scan services, virtual reference and other services for on and off campus users.
-At present the libraries are not open to alumni or guests at this time.
+At present the libraries are not open to guests at this time.

 Can I contact a librarian for assistance with my research needs?